lefcode/SNPs-prediction/README.md

 # Training Classifiers

 As a last step, the data from the previous step are preproccessed and given as input to an optimized Random Forest Classifier, while the most important features are extracted.

-The ability of the classifier to make correct predictions is evaluated with a separate and distinct dataset, which was extracted from the collected data, as well as with the HumVar and HumDiv datasets
+The ability of the classifier to make correct predictions is evaluated with a separate and distinct dataset, which was extracted from the collected data, as well as with the HumVar and HumDiv benchmark datasets.

+We subsequently compare the results, i.e. the measure of effectively analyzing protein features and feeding a model to annotate each data point as "pathogenic" or "non pathogenic", between the current tool and the EnsembleGASVR methodology.
+Thereafter, we use an ensemble method which uses an evolutionary multi-objective algorithm based on Pareto frontiers to optimize a classifier chain of Random Forests and Support Vector Machines (SVMs) that is presented in [https://www.ncbi.nlm.nih.gov/pmc/articles/PMC7266406/].

-The results are very satisfying and promising for SNPs prediction
+The results are very satisfying and promising for SNPs prediction.
+Also, the presented repository is automated and can be integrated readily for further applications.